What is bioinformatics?

 Put simply, bioinformatics is the science of storing, retrieving and analysing large amounts of biological information.
 It is a highly interdisciplinary field involving many different types of specialists, including biologists, molecular life scientists, computer scientists and mathematicians.

-Historically, the term bioinformatics was frequently used to describe the analysis of DNA and protein sequence data.
-Whilst these methods are fundamental to many large-scale experiments in the molecular life sciences, nowadays bioinformatics is considered to be a much broader discipline, encompassing modelling and image analysis in addition to the classical methods used for comparison of linear sequences or three-dimensional structures (Figure 1).
+The term bioinformatics was coined by Paulien Hogeweg and Ben Hesper to describe "the study of informatic processes in biotic systems" and it found early use when the first biological sequence data began to be shared.
+Whilst the initial analysis methods are still fundamental to many large-scale experiments in the molecular life sciences, nowadays bioinformatics is considered to be a much broader discipline, encompassing modelling and image analysis in addition to the classical methods used for comparison of linear sequences or three-dimensional structures (Figure 1).

 Figure 1 A broad overview of the different types of data that fall within the scope of bioinformatics.
 Traditionally, bioinformatics was used to describe the science of storing and analysing biomolecular sequence data, but the term is now used much more broadly, encompassing computational structural biology, chemical biology and systems biology (both data integration and the modelling of systems).